aaryanpoud3l/np.com.aaryanpoudel.docs/_posts/2025-01-07-init-neovimSetup.md

 # Neovim
 Neovim is a cli based text editor written in lua.
 It's written in lua and is based on vim.

-_Use :!q to quit or :wq to write & quit btw._
+_Use :q! to quit or :wq to write & quit btw._

 ## Installation on Mac
 ```bash